DrSalins/PythonWebScrapingProject/README.md

 # Python Web Scraping Project

-Python Web Scraping Project is a simple project which I created to teach a student how to make use of Beautiful Soup and Python with some programming concepts to scrape quotes from a website.
+webScraping_py is a simple project which I created to teach a student how to make use of Beautiful Soup and Python with some programming concepts to scrape quotes from a website.

 # Explanation
 ```bash